erikvlcak/quick-sketch/README.md

 - Keeping code as clean as possible, which was crucial since this app does quiet a lot of different, but often overlaping things.
 - Keeping the desing very minimalistic and functionality easy to understand.

-This project was inspired
+This project was made as a part [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors)  curriculum.

-Feel free to leave comments and have fun with this app!
+Have fun and feel free to leave feedback.